 This lesser known series from Top Cow would be perfect for a game adaptation.
 Top Cow brought to us the highly acclaimed Darkness series, which got two games back in 2007 and 2012.
 Aphrodite IX is a complex story of an android built for assassinations, and after each hit, her memory is wiped clean to protect her employer and herself.
 This unique shortcoming could be used as a fundamental gameplay dynamic, and developers could create interesting mechanics with this concept alone.

 Many developers could create a simple, run and gun FPS, but I believe with real talent, Aphrodite IX could get her own game that has a rich sense of storytelling and interesting dynamics with the memory loss aspect of the character.

-Now, I remember there was an adaptation a few years back, but it was more related to the video game rather than the books.
+Now, I remember there was an adaptation a few years back, but it was more related to the Keanu Reeves film rather than the books.
 The original Hellblazer series was fantastic with compelling lore, a dark sense of storytelling, and fascinating characters that grabbed your attention.
 For John Constantine, we can go in any number of directions, as he’s known to be a trickster, a smooth talker, and a badass who can fight his way out of hell.